4 Essential Tips for a Campervan Trip

 Your campervan is your second home.
 It’s where you sleep, eat, relax, and do everything else.
 That’s why it’s important to keep the van fully functioning and organized.
 Even a small mess in a tiny space is enough to ruin your campervan experience.
 So, while planning for your van trip, remember to figure out ways to keep your space organized.

-When it comes to organizing your campervan, containers can be your lifesaver.
+When it comes to organizing your campervan, containers or picking bins can be your lifesaver.
 If your van doesn’t have enough drawer and cabinet space, opt for plastic containers with lids.
 They are durable, transparent, and waterproof.
 It’s easy to see what’s inside, and you can stack them on top of each other to create more space for other stuff.

 Make sure that you have separate containers for clothing, bedding, electronics, dry/wet foods, and hiking gear.
 Another pro-tip is to label each container and sort them in a way that’s easy for you to access.